 Think of the LSI as a scale with a fulcrum

-A perfect score on the LSI is zero (0.0).
-Zero is perfectly balanced water; saturated with the perfect amount of calcium and dissolved solids, and has a stable pH.
-Being the universal solvent, if water is out of balance, it will naturally try to find its own balance and equilibrium, because it wants to be at 0.0 LSI.
+A perfect score on the LSI is zero (0.00).
+Zero is perfectly balanced water; saturated with the perfect amount of calcium carbonate, and has a stable pH.
+Being the universal solvent, if water is out of balance, it will naturally try to find its own balance and equilibrium, because it wants to be at 0.00 LSI.
 For instance, if there is not enough calcium, water will dissolve and extract it from the most readily available source.
 Usually in pools, that means the cement in the plaster or pebble finish.

-The key word here is saturation.
-Ideal saturation is 0.00 LSI.
 Water wants to be in equilibrium, and will find a way to get there.
 Under-saturation is corrosive, and over-saturation is scale-forming.
-Water can only hold so much calcium in suspension.
-If water is in equilibrium, neither etching nor scaling will happen.
+Water can only hold so much calcium in solution.
+If water is in LSI equilibrium, neither etching nor scaling will happen.
 As pool professionals, our goal is to balance water up front (and maintain it) to LSI standards so that neither etching nor scaling occur.

-The six variables you need to calculate the Langelier Saturation Index:
+There are six variables you need to test for calculate the LSI: